It’s time for businesses to reduce value chain emissions

 Regulators are increasingly realizing the importance of requiring businesses to disclose carbon emissions, including in the value chain.

-By starting to engage your value chain in carbon measurement and reduction today, you ensure that you stay compliant in the future.
+By starting to engage your value chain in carbon accounting and reduction today, you ensure that you stay compliant now and in the future.

 It’s good business